 of medium height, African American, a few years younger than he is, and with red hair.
 This

-collection of gender, height, skin color, age and hair color factors would define the
+collection of gender, height, skin color, age and hair color would then define the

-man's sexual orientation.
+man's specific sexual orientation.
 Thus, being attracted only to

 members of the same gender would only be one component of a person's sexual

 orientation.
 Pedophilia -- being sexually attracted to children -- would be